Join the Global Breast Cancer Movement

 Definitive Surgery

-When all of the known tumor is removed and no follow-up surgery is needed.
+All of the known tumor is removed and no follow-up surgery is needed.

 Diagnosis